flectra-hq/flectra/doc/setup/install.rst

     # apt-get install -f # should install the missing dependencies
     # dpkg -i <path_to_installation_package>

-This will install Odoo as a service, create the necessary PostgreSQL_ user and automatically start the server.
+This will install Flectra as a service, create the necessary PostgreSQL_ user and automatically start the server.

 .. warning:: The 3 following python packages are only suggested by the Debian package.